-Pursuant to the LLC Agreement and related award agreements, Messrs.
-Kanas, Pauls, Bohlsen and Singh each received equity-based compensation in the form of PIUs in the LLC upon commencement of employment with us.
+Pursuant to the LLC Agreement and related award agreements, the Management Members each received equity-based compensation in the form of PIUs in the LLC upon commencement of employment with us.
 The PIUs represent the right of the holder to share in distributions from the LLC after our investors have received certain returns on their investment.
 At the time of the inception of our Company, PIUs representing the right to receive an amount equal to ten percent of the increase in the value of our Company after returns to our investors have been made were allocated to a pool for grants to the founding members of our management team.
 Mr. Pauls, who was not employed by us at the time of our inception, received his PIUs when he commenced employment with us in September 2009.

 The PIUs are divided into two equal types of profits interests units.
 Half of the PIUs are Time-based PIUs and the remaining half of the PIUs are IRR-based PIUs.
-All of the PIUs available for grant under the LLC Agreement have been granted to Messrs.
-Kanas, Pauls, Bohlsen and Singh.
+All of the PIUs available for grant under the LLC Agreement have been granted to the Management Members.

 The Time-based PIUs generally vest in equal annual installments on each of the first three anniversaries of the date of grant.
-One-third of the Time-based PIUs granted to each of Messrs.
-Kanas, Pauls, Bohlsen and Singh are currently vested.
+One-third of the Time-based PIUs granted to each of the Management Members are currently vested.
 With respect to Messrs.
 Kanas, Bohlsen and Singh, one-third of their Time-based PIUs will become vested in accordance with their terms on each of May 21, 2011 and May 21, 2012, if such individuals remain employed by us as of such date.
 With respect to Mr. Pauls, one-third of his Time-based PIUs will become vested in accordance with their terms on each of September 1, 2011 and September 1, 2012, if he remains employed by us as of such date.
 The unvested Time-based PIUs would vest on an accelerated basis upon the occurrence of certain events, such as change in control.